mjstraughan/CubingHistory/docs/FewestMoves/FewestMovesSolvingOrigins.md

 #### Solutions

 In the 11th issue, four people submitted solutions to the scramble [^steenhuis-1985-3].
-Analyzing the solutions and the Cubism For Fun leadership discussing among themselves, it was realized that attempting to strictly follow the steps of the CFOP style method promoted by Cubism For Fun often led to long solutions.
-This is because existing blocks that may be advantageous to preserve, can be broken during steps.
+The Cubism For Fun leadership analyzed the solutions and discussed them among themselves.
+It was realized that attempting to strictly follow the steps of the CFOP style method promoted by Cubism For Fun often led to long solutions.
+This is because existing blocks that may be advantageous to preserve can be broken during steps.
 Those who submitted attempted to preserve any grouped pieces by trying several solutions around those blocks.
 The four submissions are as follows:

 **Hans van der Zijden (45 moves)**
 <ReconViewer